Instawork/hyperview/docs/example_event_dispatch.md

 ![status_update](/img/event_dispatch/status_update.gif)

-We can dispatch multiple behaviors which can trigger different actions.
+We can dispatch multiple events which can trigger different actions.
 Extending the above example, lets say we want to go back to the previous screen when a contact is added.
 We do this by dispatching another event `go-back` when the add button is pressed.
 When caught, it will navigate back to the previous screen.

 **Info Screen**